robertbaker13/phase-0-handbook/fetching-changes.md

 #OR

 $ git checkout master
-# checks out to your master branch
+# switch to your master branch
 ```

 Then merge the changes.This will bring your master branch into sync with Devbootcamp's master branch - and you won't lose your local changes.